prem-saini/prem-saini.github.io/README.md

 # About me
 I'm Prem Saini.
-I'm student in computer Science.
+I'm a student in computer Science. i'm a good web desiger.